Reviving Borrowing: One Tool Library at a Time by Nuhamine Moges in conversation with Hailey Jordan

 The fascinating part of LaQuida’s involvement in the Station North Tool Library is how she uses her role to spark interest in her own non-profit organization named “Smalltimore Homes” —and vice versa.
 This non-profit organization is one that presently takes on the concern of homelessness in Baltimore through the building of microshelters.
 LaQuida through this organization uses her talents in tools aand crafts to help a prevalent issue of homelessness in Baltimore, especially among African Americans.

 LaQuida described how her engagement with students in the tool library gave students the skills that helped her be able to run her non-profit.
-“I was their coach and basically showed them how these tools helped me to run my non-profit,” she said, adding that the course also helps students refine their own interests and skills. ““They learned how to use all the tools that I teach in the tool safety course,” she told me, adding that in the future, she’d like to teach entrepreneurial skills and to use innovative coaching skills to assist students with their own projects and goals. .
+“I was their coach and basically showed them how these tools helped me to run my non-profit,” she said, adding that the course also helps students refine their own interests and skills.
+“They learned how to use all the tools that I teach in the tool safety course,” she told me, adding that in the future, she’d like to teach entrepreneurial skills and to use innovative coaching skills to assist students with their own projects and goals.
 The entrepreneurial skills LaQuida hopes to teach students are the same that she used to found her own non-profit organization.
 In the future, she wants to use both platforms to continue contributing to the diverse community of builders, students, and teachers that make up the community at Station North Tool Library.

 So what does a day in the life of a teacher at the Station North Tool Library actually look like?
 LaQuida explained that a managing classes and students takes close, clear communication and “fellowshipping” with other teachers at the tool library.
-“I worked with my trainer Shawn and then another lady who were both very helpful and patient.
+“I worked with my trainers Sean and Morgan who were both very helpful and patient.
 When I teach courses, I'm able to use their same little tools and tidbits in my own presentations They allowed me to do multiple shadow sessions with them.
 Usually, you do one shadow session and then you start.
 I'm super nervous and always very anxious,” she said, “so they let me do multiple shadow sessions” until she felt confident and comfortable running classes on her own LaQuida highlights the openness of the community of people at the tool library, specifically the trainers and other members who helped train her and who made her feel confident in contributing to the work and success of the Station North Tool Library.

 What about other people who may identify with the same race or background as LaQuida ?
 I was intrigued to know how she works to ensure the tool library is a safe and open community that’s inclusive of African Americans.
 She described a recent trip to South Africa and how her Tool Library knowledge came in handy.
 “I went with a group of black queer folk who are interested in the business of land sovereignty and black sovereignty, for that matter.
 When I’d meet children and tell them that I I build micro shelters and tiny homes, they're like you do it?
 Like, you use tools you know how to build things?
 Seeing that lights them up, and I’m like, I might as well just keep doing this work because it encourages them!
 They see it as oh my god this is possible, and then I'm like possible?
 You're about to do it!
 You're about to use this tool yourself!
 Let me teach you how to use it!”
 I'm hoping that when and if I do teach the public the equity course I can put it out there to all of my peers and all my friends,” she said.
 She wants that diverse group of people to come to the class so that what she’s learned can be of use beyond the walls of the Tool Library itself.
 LaQuida’s work with various community organizations makes her an intersectional change-maker, someone whose committment to uplifing Black communities aligns with her goals at SNTL.